Priorities

 Late Payment

+In February 2011, the EU adopted the Directive on combating late payment in commercial transactions (2011/7/EU).
 The Directive was to be transposed into national law by March 2013.
 Since then, several assessments have been carried out revealing that the impact of the Directive has been limited so far.
-Against this background, the European Commission is currently collecting information before determining on how to proceed with this issue.
+According to the EU, the Late Payments Directive triggered a reduction in payment delays but more than 60% of EU businesses are still not paid on time, and SMEs are most affected.

 Share this page :